Alex-Bron/ansible/README.md

 > [!TIP]
 > If you have timing issues we found that you need to enable polling with an interval of 5 and a timeout of 1200.
 Also make tf_timeout something like 6000.

+### Job Templates
+Now that you have the basics set up (project, credentials, inventory, playbooks), you can define job templates in AAP.
 Create a Job Template for each of these playbooks.

-For the deploy_servers playbook:
+For the apply_plan playbook:
-- Use the provided "local" inventory.
-For all others the "TechXchangeNL" inventory.
+- Use the provided `local` inventory.
-- Use the "Hashicorp Terraform Cloud" credential you made.
+- Use the `Hashicorp Terraform Cloud` credential you made.
-- Add an extra var "workspace" with as the value the name of your workspace

 For the other playbooks:
-- Use the TechXchangeNL inventory
+- Use the `TechXchangeNL` inventory
-- Use the TechXchangeNL machine credential
+- Use the `TechXchangeNL` machine credential

-### Workflows
+### Workflow Job Templates
 Having job templates (automation building blocks) we create two workflows:
 1. A workflow (name suggestion: "Deploy Web App") that runs the following playbooks in that order:
    1. sync inventory source Terraform